No Result

 What is the Net Worth of Mr. Todd’s Pie Factory?

-He accepted an offer from Daymond and Barbara of $460,000 for 50% stake which brings valuation to be $920,000 although the deal didn’t close.
+He accepted an offer from Daymond and Barbara of $460,000 for a 50% stake which brings the valuation to $920,000 although the deal didn’t close.

 Who are the Competitors of Mr. Todd’s Pie Factory?